-GREaT ESG analysis methodology

-Issuers in the Thematic Analysis Universe with the lowest rating according to the GREaT ESG analysis methodology (as described in the pre-contractual document) are excluded from the portfolio.
-Overall, at least 20% of the securities in the Thematic Analysis Universe are sustainable objectives of this financial product are attained.
+- IndicatorCommitmentGREaT ESG analysis methodologyIssuers in the Thematic Analysis Universe with the lowest rating according to the GREaT ESG analysis methodology (as described in the pre-contractual document) are excluded from the portfolio.
+Overall, at least 20% of the securities in the Thematic Analysis Universe are - What sustainability indicators are used to measure the attainment of the sustainable investment objective of this financial product?